+- .1 Submit shop drawings and product data in accordance with Section 01 33 00 Submittal Procedures.

+- .2 Product Data: for the following:

+- .1 Sealants.

+- .2 Tape.

+- .3 Proprietary Joints.

-- .1 Submit in accordance with Section 01 33 00- Submittal Procedures. - .2 Product Data: - .1 Submit manufacturer's instructions, printed product literature and data sheets for metal ducts and include product characteristics, performance criteria, physical size, finish and limitations. - .3 Test and Evaluation Reports: - .1 Certification of Ratings: - .1 Catalogue or published ratings to be those obtained from tests carried out by manufacturer or independent testing agency signifying adherence to codes and standards.
+- .1 Certification of Ratings: - .1 Catalogue or published ratings shall be those obtained from tests carried out by manufacturer or independent testing agency signifying adherence to codes and standards.